Abhishek-7139/MedAppAPI/README.md

 If you want to see the frontend repository go to [Frontend Repository](https://github.com/VatD/MedApp)

-If you want to see the details of the cosine similarity based medical diagnosis feature go to [Medical Diagnosis](https://github.com/TheGupta2012/backend-MedicalDiagnosis)
+If you want to see the details of the medical diagnosis feature go to [Medical Diagnosis](https://github.com/TheGupta2012/backend-MedicalDiagnosis)

 For instructions on how to use the app take a look at this doc: [How to Use]()